objStevo/Applied-Mathematics/README.md

  Project 1-128A

- cubic.m, a MATLAB file containing your cubic root-finder..
+ cubic.m, a MATLAB file containing cubic root-finder..

  imaginaryUnits.m, a MATLAB file containing bivariate Newton's method.

- Document or image file for the phase portrait you were asked for in problem 2.
-Use one of the following file types: .pdf, .png, .gif, .jpg, .jpeg.
+ Document or image file for the phase portrait.

+ Project 2-128A

+ Euler.m, a MATLAB file containing my implementation of the Euler method, for problem 1.

+ RungeKutta.m, a MATLAB file containing my implementation of the classical RK4 method, for problem 2.

+ Graph generator for the 4 plots for question 3, one plot for each of N = 10, 100, 1000, 10000, with the exact solution, the Euler method solution, and the RK4 solution plotted together.